 Picture a small Victorian city, with gas-powered street lamps, historic homes and buildings, and warm residents who roll out the welcome mat for you and your pup.
 Now, imagine that charming town has 32 miles of dog friendly beaches where Fido is welcome year-round, as long as he’s wearing his leash.
-If that sounds like your ideal vacation destinations, let me introduce you to pet friendly Galveston, Texas!
+If that sounds like your ideal vacation destination, welcome to a dog friendly beach getaway in Galveston, Texas!

 Just 50 miles southeast of Houston, and situated on two islands in the Gulf of Mexico, Galveston has a long and interesting history.
-You’ll find few places where the past and present are so beautifully entwined, and as you stroll down the seawall or meander through the historic districts, you can almost feel the ghosts walking by.
-Stepping back in time will help prime your appreciation of the area’s unique qualities, so let’s take a quick look at Galvenston’s past.
+You’ll find few places where the past and present are so beautifully entwined as you stroll down the seawall or meander through the historic districts.
+Having some context for the area’s unique qualities will enhance your visit, so let’s take a quick look at Galveston’s past.

 The French pirate, Louis-Michel Aury, constructed the first European settlements here around 1816, to help the fledgling Republic of Mexico fight Spain.
-In 1821 that campaign was successful, and Mexico had her freedom.
+That campaign was successful, and in 1821 Mexico gained her freedom.
 A few years later the Mexican Government established the Port of Galveston – the only deepwater port between New Orleans and Tampico, Mexico.

-Everything changed on September 8, 1900 … Galveston took a direct hit from a massive hurricane.
-Believing the position of the islands would protect the city from serious damage, residents opted to ride out the storm, which still ranks as the deadliest in United States history, and an estimated 8,000 people perished.
+But everything changed on September 8, 1900, when Galveston took a direct hit from a massive hurricane.
+Believing the position of the islands would protect the city from serious damage, residents opted to ride out the storm, which still ranks as the deadliest in United States history.
+An estimated 8,000 people perished.

-In addition to the loss of humanity, the hurricane robbed Galveston of it’s commercial appeal, and soon Houston overtook it in the battle to become the state’s leading seaport.
+In addition to the loss of humanity, the hurricane robbed Galveston of it’s commercial appeal.
+Houston soon became the state’s leading seaport.
 But Galveston is resilient.
 A new seawall was constructed, 500 city blocks were raised to protect them from future storm surges, and research, education, and tourism now keep the city’s economy ticking.

-Nowadays the heart of Galveston is known as “The Strand,” and it’s recognized as a National Historic Landmark for it’s collection of 19th century architecture.
-Shops, dining, museums, and night life can be found here, and it’s easy to while away an afternoon exploring the boardwalked street, alleys, and park – though it’s prettiest in the evening when the gas street lamps bathe everything in a warm glow.
+The heart of Galveston is known as “The Strand,” a recognized National Historic Landmark for it’s collection of 19th century architecture.
+Shops, dining, museums, and night life can be found here.
+It’s an easy place to while away an afternoon exploring boardwalked streets, alleys, and parks.
+But it’s prettiest in the evening when the gas street lamps bathe everything in a warm glow.

-The masts of the 1877 Tall Ship Elissa pierce the sky down at the Pier, and here you’ll find a nice selection of waterfront restaurants with dog friendly patios, and Saengerfest Park, where you can admire Galveston Channel and keep an eye out for passing dolphins.
+The masts of the 1877 Tall Ship Elissa pierce the sky down at the Pier.
+Here you’ll find a nice selection of waterfront restaurants with dog friendly patios, and Saengerfest Park, where you can admire Galveston Channel and keep an eye out for passing dolphins.

 For art galleries, antique shops, and more eateries, head over to the Postoffice Street District.
-And, when you’re all shopped out, make your way to Mods Coffee House, where the shady outdoor seating area is pet friendly.
+When you’re all shopped out, grab a chair at Mods Coffee House.
+The shady outdoor seating area is lovely and pet friendly.

-Of course, Galveston’s main draw is it’s 32 miles of stunning beaches!
-Leashed dogs are welcome year-round on all of the island’s beaches, and there are plenty of places to explore.
-East Beach is one of largest in Texas, Galveston Island State Park encompasses approximately 2,000 acres and stretches from beach to bay, and Stewart Beach with it’s volleyball tournaments and sandcastle competitions is always entertaining.
-And those are just a few of the best spots to hit.
+Of course, the main draw here are Galveston’s 32 miles of stunning, dog friendly beaches!
+Leashed dogs are welcome year-round on all of the island’s beachfront, and there are plenty of places to explore.
+East Beach is one of largest beaches in Texas.
+Galveston Island State Park covers 2,000 acres, stretching from beach to bay.
+And Stewart Beach with it’s volleyball tournaments and sandcastle competitions is always entertaining.
+And those are just a few options to check out!

 The seawall offers another opportunity to admire the beach and Gulf of Mexico, without getting your paws sandy.
-Running along Seawall Boulevard, at 10.3 miles, this is one of the longest continuous sidewalks in the world!
+Following Seawall Boulevard and running for 10.3 miles, this is one of the longest continuous sidewalks in the world!

-This was our first visit to Galveston, and we just shot down for the day from Houston – but we all had a fantastic time, and I can easily see us spending more time here in the future.
+This was our first visit to Galveston, and we just shot down for the day from Houston.
+But we all had a fantastic time, and we plan to come back.
 Let us know if the comments below of any other Galveston attractions we should be sure not to miss!
 Click through to find pet friendly accommodations in Galveston.